 The photo to the left shows Baron in his early years as a writer - I don't know quite when.
 Many thanks to Baron enthusiast, Jennifer Houlton, for sending this on.
 In 1985, Baron was asked for a signed photograph - and he provided this, torn from a contact sheet, and dating from perhaps thirty years earlier.
 A very engaging picture.

 The writers Ken Worpole and Iain Sinclair have done a huge amount to bring Alexander Baron's novels to a new readership.
-There is a renewed interest in his work, and several of his key titles - including The Lowlife, From the City, From the Plough, There's No Home, King Dido and Rosie Hogarth - are now back in print.
+There is a renewed interest in his work, and several of his key titles - including The Lowlife, From the City, From the Plough, There's No Home, The Human Kind, King Dido and Rosie Hogarth - have been republished in recent years.

 A Unity Theatre outing from 1948